Modern Goal Setting

 Written by Kyle Ligon - MovementLink.FIT Head Coach

-These goals led me down a path that had me dedicated to following a highly demanding, aggressive, CrossFit, strength-biased workout program, to target maximally improving my strength in the next year.
-Because I chose these goals in a short-sighted way and without the context of life, it really led me down a rough path.
+My strength goals led me down a path that had me dedicated to following a highly demanding, aggressive, CrossFit, strength-biased workout program, to target maximally improving my strength in the next year.
+Because I chose these goals in a short-sighted way and without the context of life, it led me down a rough path.
 Following such a demanding program was fun in the beginning, but eventually the accumulated fatigue caught up to me in a big way.
-Not only did workouts that were once enjoyable all start to feel like a grind, but the program didn’t care if I had a nagging pains.
-If I was going to stick to the strict plan, I had to push through.
-The path I chose was also very time consuming, and to reach my goals, I felt like I had to prioritize my workout program over social invitations with friends and family.
-I would even say not to things like playing sand volleyball, because it would have a negative impact my training.
+Not only did workouts that were once enjoyable all start to feel like a grind, but I started to develop more and more nagging pains.
+If I was going to stick to the plan, I had to push through.
+The path I chose was very time consuming, and to reach my goals, I had to prioritize my workout program over social invitations with friends and family.
+I would even say no to playing fun things like sand volleyball, because it would have taken me away from my training.

 Goals and commitment to the process can be extremely powerful, but we need the ability to zoom out, reflect on our current processes in relation to the entirety of our life, and re-strategize as necessary.
 The MovementLink approach to goal setting can help you avoid the pitfalls that come with traditional goal setting by helping you gain a deeper understanding of the person you want to be, the life you actually want to live, and the reality of what’s required to create it.
 As a result, not only can you save enormous amounts of time and you can avoid tons of frustration, but the end result will actually be a lifestyle you want to live.
 It all starts with defining what your dream life is.